Crime in St. Louis

 Crime in St. Louis includes an overview of crime both in the city of St. Louis and in the Greater St. Louis metropolitan area.
-Crime in the city increased from the 1960s through the early 1990s as measured by the index crime rate, followed by a decline in crime rates through 2014.
+Crime in the city increased from the 1960s through the early 1990s as measured by the index crime rate.
 Despite decreasing crime, rates of violent crime and property crime in both the city and the metropolitan area remain higher than the national metropolitan area average.
 In addition, the city of St. Louis consistently has been ranked among the most dangerous cities in the United States.
 As of April 2017, St. Louis has the highest murder rate in America.
 At the end of 2017, St. Louis metropolitan had 205 murders, 159 of which were within the city limits.
-The new Chief of Police, John Hayden said two-thirds (67%) of all the murders and one-half of all the assaults are concentrated in a triangular area in the North part of the city.
+In 2018, the new Chief of Police, John Hayden said two-thirds (67%) of all the murders and one-half of all the assaults are concentrated in a triangular area in the north part of the city.